edgar971/drupal-phpunit-bootstrap/README.md

 PHPUNIT DRUPAL 7 BOOTSTRAP SCRIPT
 -------------------------------

 Use phpunit with drupal 7.
-This script works with multisite installation and contains and phpunit.xml.dist example to organize your testsuites.
+This script works with multisite installation and contains a phpunit.xml.dist example to organize your testsuites.

 USAGE EXAMPLE :
 ----------------